Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/drag-drop.md

 }

-See the **Customizing Drag Behavior** section below for more advanced drag scenarios like file drop.
+See the "Customizing Drag Behavior" section below for more advanced drag scenarios like file drop.

 > [!IMPORTANT]
->
 > For drag-related actions, the [PasteDragDropEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs).[DragEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs.DragEventArgs) operation must be set to `Copy` or `Move` to indicate that the object can be dropped.
 >
 > The [PasteDragDropEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs).[Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs.Text) property's actual value only has to be assigned for the [DragDrop](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropAction.DragDrop) action.

 > [!TIP]